 With such wide-ranging terrain and varied wildlife, the area is a renowned destination for avid birders.
 The Colorado Birding Trail is a large-scale initiative that identifies prime birding areas in Colorado, both public and private, where visitors can see the state's beautiful birds.
-Grab your binoculars and follow the call of the wild.
+Grab your binoculars and follow the call of the wild with this sampling of birding trails.

 Snow Goose Trail, South of Burlington